Here’s why you might need CMR insurance

 How premiums are calculated

-Several factors contribute to the calculation of CMR insurance premiums:
+Several factors contribute to the calculation of CMR premiums:

 1. Types of Goods: The nature of the goods being transported influences the risk associated with the journey.
 Fragile or high-value items might incur higher premiums due to their susceptibility to damage or theft.